Hitesh-s0lanki/microservice-ai-crm/Readme.md

 ![Architecture Overview](./images/arch.svg)

+---

+## 🚫 License

+This codebase and its components are **confidential and proprietary** to [26ideas](https://26ideas.com/).
+Redistribution or reuse without permission is strictly prohibited.

+---

 ## Overview

 This repository represents the microservices-based architecture used to power **26ideas CRM** and **EventCRM CRM**, two robust business tools for managing customer relationships and events.